SparseOpt/sparseopt.github.io/_pages/Toolbox.md

 ---

 <p><div style="text-align:justify;">
-BiOpt toolbox aims at providing a platform on which users can test a wide range of bilevel optimization examples through the provided solvers.
+BiOpt toolbox provides a platform on which users can test a wide range of bilevel optimization examples through the provided solvers.
 </div> </p>